Hyle-org/examples/ticket-app/README.md

 cargo run -- --contract-name simple-token balance alice.ticket-app
 ```

+!!! note
-Note: The example does not compose with an identity contract, thus no identity verification is made.
+    The example does not compose with an identity contract, thus no identity verification is made.
-This is the reason of the suffix ".simple-token" and ".ticket-app" on the "from" & "to" transfer fields.
+    This is the reason for the suffix ".simple-token" and ".ticket-app" on the "from" & "to" transfer fields.
     More info to come in the documentation.

-Now *bob* has some tokens, let's buy a ticket.
+Now that *bob* has some tokens, let's buy him a ticket.

-Let's register the ticket app, to do so, go to `./ticket-app` folder and run:
+Register the ticket app by going to `./ticket-app` folder and running:

 ```bash
 cargo run -- --contract-name ticket-app register simple-token 15
 ```

-Our ticket app is called ticket_app, and sells a ticket for 15 simple-token.
+Our ticket app is called ticket-app, and sells a ticket for 15 simple-token.

-Let's buy a ticket to *bob*
+Let's buy a ticket for *bob*:

 ```bash
 cargo run -- --contract-name ticket-app --user bob.ticket-app buy-ticket
 ```

-Now check *bob* has a ticket
+Check that *bob* has a ticket:

 ```bash
 cargo run -- --contract-name ticket-app --user bob.ticket-app has-ticket
 ```

-You can check his balance and see it has been debited (should be 35 now).
+You can also check Bob's balance and see he now has 35 tokens.

-Let's try with *alice*
+Let's try with *alice*:

 ```bash
 cargo run -- --contract-name ticket-app --user alice.ticket-app buy-ticket
 ```

-You should get an error while executing the TicketApp program `Execution failed !
-Program output: Insufficient balance` since Alice has a balance of 10 and the ticket costs 15.
+You will get an error while executing the TicketApp program: `Execution failed !
+Program output: Insufficient balance`.
+This is because Alice has a balance of 10 and the ticket costs 15.

 ### Executing the Project Locally in Development Mode